Try these tapping techniques to ease anxiety

 Perform the set-up

 This is where you set your intention for the tapping session.
-Using four fingers on one hand, tap the ‘karate chop’ point on your other hand (on the outside edge of your hand, between the bottom of your little finger and the top of your wrist).
+Using four fingers on one hand, tap the ‘side of hand’ point on your other hand (on the outside edge of your hand, between the bottom of your little finger and the top of your wrist).
 As you tap, repeat your set-up statement three times and take a deep breath.

 Now it’s time to work through the different tapping points, starting at the top of your head working down to your underarm and finishing back at the top of your head.
 Use firm, but gentle pressure and aim to tap each point between five and seven times.
 As you tap, repeat a phrase to remind you what you’re working on, for example ‘my anxiety’ or ‘my presentation’.